DataONEorg/dataone-web/content/_index.md

 page_sections:
 - template: section
   icon: gift
-  type: card
-  small_title: Coming Soon
+  small_title: Coming soon
   title: New Products & Services from DataONE
-  intro: |-
-    The last year has been period of growth and change for DataONE and we are excited to announce new Products and Services aligned with community needs.
-These opportunities will be introduced during the plenary sessions at our upcoming DataONE Community Meeting, which will also feature focused workshops exploring implementation and use.

-    Be sure to join us August 11th - 13th for a first look at the new DataONE.
-  background: ''
-  background_image: ''
-  background2: ''
   blocks:
+  - template: feature-detailed
+    image:
-  - template: image
+      template: image
-    type: default
+      type: tilt-right
       overlay_effect: none
       src: "/uploads/something-big.png"
-    alttext: ''
+      alttext: 'A teaser image showing a sneak peak at one of the new services from DataONE'
+    type: left
+    headline: To be announced at the upcoming meeting
+    text: |-
+      The last year has been period of growth and change for DataONE and we are excited to announce new Products and Services aligned with community needs.
+These opportunities will be introduced during the plenary sessions at our upcoming DataONE Community Meeting, which will also feature focused workshops exploring implementation and use.
+    details:
+    - template: item-with-icon
+      name: Upcoming Community Meeting
+      text: Join us August 11th - 13th for a first look at the new DataONE
+      icon: calendar
   button:
-    template: ''
+    template: button
     type: internal page
     color: primary
     text: Get Ready
-    external_link: ''
     internal_link: community/community.md#meeting
     icon: calendar
-  id: ''
 - template: section
   background: wave
   title: The latest updates from DataONE